 Conflicting studies state that the fatty acid did not increase prostate cancer risk, but could actually decrease it.

 Until more studies are conducted, it is better to err on the side of caution.
 If you have existing prostate problems, avoid consuming chia seeds.

 Another side effect of chia seeds is stomach discomfort.

 This is due to a large amount of dietary fiber contained within them.
 When beginning to consume chia seeds, be sure to drink ample amounts of water to help your body better assimilate the fiber.

 Chia seeds have a mild, nutty flavor, and are small and hard to chew on their own.

-- To make a basic chia seed pudding, combine 1 cup of almond milk with 1 cup of plain, low-fat Greek yogurt.
+To make a basic chia seed pudding, combine 1 cup of almond milk with 1 cup of plain Greek yogurt.

-- Stir in 1 teaspoon of pure vanilla extract, and 2 tablespoons of pure maple syrup.
+- Stir in 1 teaspoon of pure vanilla extract, 1 tablespoon of chia seeds, and 2 tablespoons of pure maple syrup.

 - Stir the mixture well before eating to make sure all the seeds are evenly distributed.
 You may top this pudding with sliced fruit, such as strawberries.

 You may add them to scone and muffin recipes in place of poppy seeds without soaking them to add a bit of nutty crunch.
 They can also help to keep foods such as cakes moist.